 anchor Description

 This project provides for a comprehensive feasibility study, planning, and implementation of the relocation of the Montgomery County Public Schools (MCPS) Bus Depot from the County Service Park on Crabbs Branch Way.
-It includes build-out of a new facility, staff supervision, consultant costs, demolition of existing improvements, and environmental clean up on the east side of Crabbs Branch Way.
+It includes build-out of a new facility, supervision, consultants, demolition of existing improvements, and environmental clean up on the east side of Crabbs Branch Way.

 anchorEstimated Schedule